Broken glass? Here's how to fix a broken window

 Using your paintbrush, coat the wooden frame with linseed oil.
 This keeps the window frame from drying and cracking the new glazing compound.

 Step 3: Mount the new glass

 Take a ball of putty and knead it into your hands to soften it.
-Then, line about an eighth of an inch thick (⅛) of putty along the edge of the window frame and press it down.
+Then, line about 3mm of putty along the edge of the window frame and press it down.
 This becomes the bed that the new glass will rest on.

 Gently press the new glass into the bed of putty.
-Secure it in place using the glazing points found every six inches around the glass.
+Secure it in place using the glazing points found every 150mm (15cm) around the glass.
 Press the glazing points into the window frame using a stiffer putty knife or a chisel.

-Soften another batch of putty and roll it into a strand about ⅜ inches thick.
+Soften another batch of putty and roll it into a strand about 9.5mm thick.
 Press the putty along the edge of the window frame, shaping it into place as you work your way around the entire frame.

 You can remove any extra putty as you go.
 Check if any putty is visible from inside the window when you look out.
 You can also scrape off putty that seeps out from the other side of the window.

 Allow the glazing compound to completely dry.
 Drying times will depend on the manufacturer of the putty.

 Then, paint the putty to match the wood.
 Let the paint dry.
 Afterwards, clean the glass from any fingerprints and dirt.

 And that’s it!
 You have your new window glass in place.